anthony-halim/bible-verse.nvim/README.md

 Diatheke is one of the front-ends to the SWORD Project by [CrossWire Bible Society](https://crosswire.org/) and is used as the backend of this plugin to query the verses.

-Below is the installation snippets for your convenience.
+Below are the installation snippets for your convenience.
 Note that this is not the official method of installation by any means.

 <details>
 <summary>MacOS Installation</summary>